Monsters with a huge number of teeth.

 The Misago from Yokohama Kaidashi Kikou has lots of sharp carnivorous teeth.
 She's good and kind-hearted and only uses them to eat fish, but most people freak out after seeing her scary dentition.

-In Naruto the Kyuubi's mouth is set in a permanent snarl revealing a massive number of teeth larger than the titular character.
+In Naruto Kurama's mouth was set in a permanent snarl revealing a massive number of teeth larger than the titular character.
+However, such a trait has faded with Kurama's Character Development, and his teeth now resemble what they should-a giant fox's.
 At times, the only thing that can be seen of the demon are two red eyes and gleaming teeth.
 Finally, it appears to be common for Hidden Mist shinobi to file their teeth to resemble a shark's, though this may be restricted to Seven Swordsmen and their aspirants.
 Then again, given the other sharklike traits of some of those characters, it's possible that their teeth are naturally that way.

 Ratman of...well, Ratman does this when he gets angry or excited.
 Normally, he can function fine with his mouth closed, and it looks just like a helmet.
 But when he opens it for whatever reason, its enough to give one of his friends recurring nightmares.